Zoe Kazan

 Zoe Swicord Kazan (/kəˈzæn/ kə-ZAN; born September 9, 1983) is an American actress and writer.
 She has acted in films such as The Savages (2007), Revolutionary Road (2008), and It's Complicated (2009).
 She starred in Happythankyoumoreplease (2010), Meek's Cutoff (2010), Ruby Sparks (2012), What If (2013), The Big Sick (2017), The Ballad of Buster Scruggs (2018), and She Said (2022).
 She also wrote Ruby Sparks and co-wrote Wildlife (2018) with her partner Paul Dano.

 Kazan made her Broadway debut in the revival of the William Inge play Come Back, Little Sheba (2008).
-She has since acted in the Anton Chekov revival of The Seagull (2008), Martin McDonagh's A Behanding in Spokane (2010), and the revival of John Patrick Shanley's Doubt: A Parable (2024).
+She has since acted in a revival of Anton Chekov's The Seagull (2008), Martin McDonagh's A Behanding in Spokane (2010), and the revival of John Patrick Shanley's Doubt: A Parable (2024).
 Also a playwright, she wrote Absalom (2008), We Live Here (2011), Trudy and Max in Love (2014), and After the Blast (2017).

 On television, she acted in the HBO miniseries Olive Kitteridge (2014), for which she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.
 Her other television roles include in the HBO comedy series Bored to Death (2010), the HBO drama series The Deuce (2017–2019), the HBO miniseries The Plot Against America (2020), and the Netflix miniseries Clickbait (2021).

 Early life and education

 Kazan was born in Los Angeles, the daughter of screenwriters Nicholas Kazan and Robin Swicord.
 Her paternal grandparents were film and theatre director Elia Kazan and playwright Molly Kazan.
 Elia was an Anatolian Greek emigrant from Istanbul, and Molly was a Mayflower descendant.
-The family surname was originally Kazantzoglou (Καζαντζόγλου).

 Kazan was educated at the private Wildwood School, Windward School, and at the Marlborough School in Hancock Park, Los Angeles.
 She attended Yale University, where she was a member of the Manuscript Society, and graduated in 2005 with a Bachelor of Arts in theatre.